SGH worked with New Museum to design structural systems to support the following exhibitions. Highlights of the projects are noted below.

 SGH reviewed structural calculations submitted to the New York City Department of Building and designed structural supports and large openings in the third- and fourth-floor concrete slabs for a slide designed by Josef Wiegand GMBH & Co.
 We also designed infill slabs for the floor openings after the exhibit was removed.

-SGH analyzed the existing roof structure and designed a structural steel frame to support twin, 36 ft tall skyscraper sculptures, evoking the “Twin Towers” atop the museum roof.
-We also designed steel outriggers and a cable structure with tiebacks to support a 35 ft ghost ship that appeared to float above the sidewalk.
+SGH analyzed the existing roof structure and designed a structural steel frame to support twin, 36 ft tall skyscraper sculptures on the museum roof.
+We also designed steel outriggers and a cable structure with tiebacks to support a 35 ft ghost ship appearing to float above the sidewalk.

-We analyzed the existing floor framing and evaluated the plinth structure supporting the Gift Horse sculpture—a bronze horse skeleton adorned with an LED ribbon streaming stock prices in real time.
+We analyzed the existing floor framing and evaluated the plinth structure supporting the Gift Horse—a bronze horse skeleton adorned with an LED ribbon streaming stock prices in real time.